 Smiling is something that most of us tend to do subconsciously, when we’re feeling happy and want to express this.
 Unfortunately, not everyone enjoys it.
 If you’re self-conscious about the way you smile, you may refrain from showing your teeth, or perhaps even from smiling at all.
 One reason for being unhappy with the appearance of your smile can be that you have a ‘gummy smile’.
 Is this you?

-Do I have one?
+Do I have a gummy smile?

 Someone with a gummy smile will smile ‘too much’, revealing their gums above their upper teeth.
 Although there are many causes, the most common ones are:

 – A hyperactive upper lip muscle that lifts the lip too high when smiling